tipt0e/uxdstools/README.md

 private keys.
 It will gain a kadmin/changepw ticket for use in changing principal passwords.
 Requires '-u <krb5Principal>' argument.

+-T FILE:/path/to/keytab

+With GSSAPI enabled, this allows for kerberos authentication using a keytab.
+It will gain a kadmin/changepw ticket for use in changing principal passwords.
+Requires '-u <krb5Principal>' argument.

 -c ccache
 With '-m GSSAPI', an alternate location for the Kerberos credentials cache can be defined.
 This can be a path, e.g. /tmp/krb5cc_100 or